Someone without diabetes will have about 5 percent of their hemoglobin glycated. A normal A1C level is 5.6 percent or below

 .
 Ethnicity can also influence the test.
 People of African, Mediterranean, or Southeast Asian descent may have a less common type of hemoglobin

-What to do if your A1C number is high
+What if your A1C number is high?

-If you’re in the early stages of the disease, small changes in lifestyle can make a big difference and even reverse diabetic results.
+If you’re in the early stages of type 2 diabetes, small changes in lifestyle can make a big difference and even put your diabetes in remission.
 Losing a few pounds

-For those who have had prediabetes or diabetes for a long time, A1C results that are moving upward is a sign that you need to start on medication
+can help.
+Type 1 diabetes needs insulin as soon as diagnosed.
+For those who have had prediabetes or diabetes for a long time, higher A1C results may be a sign that you need to start on medication